keboola/connection-docs/components/extractors/other/pingdom/index.md

 * TOC
 {:toc}

-This data source connector (extractor) helps you import data from [Pingdom](https://www.pingdom.com/).
+This data source connector helps you import data from [Pingdom](https://www.pingdom.com/).

 Pingdom is a service for monitoring the uptime and performance of your servers, websites, and web applications.